EstevesX10/AI-Connect-Four/README.md

 ## Project Development (Dependencies & Execution)
 As a request from our professors this project was developed using a `Notebook`.
 Therefore if you're looking forward to test it out yourself, keep in mind to either use a **[Anaconda Distribution](https://www.anaconda.com/)** or a 3rd party software that helps you inspect and execute it.

-Therefore, for more information regarding the **Virtual Environment** used in Anaconda, consider analysing the [DEPENDENCIES.md](https://github.com/EstevesX10/Connect-4/blob/main/DEPENDENCIES.md) file where a simple guide is provided.
+Therefore, for more informations regarding the **Virtual Environment** used in Anaconda, consider checking the [DEPENDENCIES.md](https://github.com/EstevesX10/Connect-4/blob/main/DEPENDENCIES.md) file.

 ## Authorship